 Why does life insurance require a medical exam?

 Before we dive in, first things first.
 Why does life insurance require a doctor visit?
 Traditionally, obtaining life insurance requires a medical or health exam; the insurance company wants to assess all risks associated with your health.
 Details about your medical condition, smoking status, drug usage, critical illness, family medical history and more help the insurance company determine how risky it may be to insure you.

 If you go through the exam and are deemed in above-average health, an insurance company can offer you a lower rate.
-On the flip side, if the medical exam establishes that there may be health concerns looming, insurance companies will typically place a rating on your policy – an additional premium to compensate for the elevated risk they take by insuring you.
+On the flip side, if the exam establishes that there may be health concerns looming, insurance companies will typically place a rating on your policy – an additional premium to compensate for the elevated risk they take by insuring you.

 without a medical exam?

 The amount of life insurance you can get without a medical exam depends on the type of policy you apply for and the company you choose to apply with.
 Given the large number of insurance options out there, it can sometimes be mind-numbing to explore all of the various products.
 Therefore, it’s important that you work with an insurance advisor; they can help you compare different policies across multiple companies, but more on that later.

 The short answer to your question: it is possible to get up to $1,000,000 in insurance coverage in Canada without a medical examination.